 William A. Aldridge II

-William A. Aldridge II, PhD, is director of The Impact Center at FPG and senior implementation specialist.
-He is also adjunct assistant professor at UNC Gillings School of Global Public Health; Steering Committee member of The Coalition for the Promotion of Behavioral Health; and affiliate faculty and implementation science strategist at Penn State's Edna Bennett Pierce Prevention Research Center.
+William A. Aldridge II, PhD, is a senior implementation specialist and a founding member of the leadership team for The Impact Center at FPG.
+He is also adjunct assistant professor at UNC Gillings School of Global Public Health; board member and chair of the Practitioner Network of Expertise at the Society for Implementation Research Collaboration; Steering Committee member of The Coalition for the Promotion of Behavioral Health.
 Will's work includes active implementation support and evaluation research on the implementation and scale-up of evidence-based prevention/well-being strategies in communities and state, regional, and national service systems.
 He is currently principal investigator on the Implementation Capacity for Triple P projects.

 Will previously provided active implementation support for the California child welfare system's Core Practice Model and CAPP practice model.
 Between 2012 and 2015, Will was a member of the National Implementation Research Network (NIRN) at FPG.
 His work at NIRN included involvement with the State Implementation and Scaling-up of Evidence-based Practices Center, the Global Implementation Initiative, and the Permanency Innovations Initiative - Training & Technical Assistance Project.
 Before joining FPG, Will was a center scientist at the University of South Carolina's Parenting and Family Research Center.
 From 2009-2012, Will was a member of the Promise Neighborhoods Research Consortium, an NIH-funded national consortium of prevention scientists that collectively assisted high-poverty neighborhoods translate existing knowledge into widespread, multiple improvements in community well-being.